ad-si/awesome-sheet-music/README.md

 ## Websites

+- [ChordMark] - Simple text format for the notation of lyrics, chords and rhythm.
 - [ChordPro] - Simple text format for the notation of lyrics with chords.
 - [Clairnote] - Alternative music notation to ease reading and understanding.
 - [flat.io] \(commercial\) - The online music score editor for your compositions.